metguy/trending_youtubers/README.md

 5. In the git terminal, type the command, "**python -m venv .venv**"
 6. Now to activate the virtual environment type, "**source .venv/Scripts/activate**"
 7. You should now see **(.venv)** below your previous command.
+8. In the terminal type: <br> "**pip install -r requirements.txt**"
-8. You can now run the project worry free!
+9. You can now run the project worry free!
-9. When done reviewing, return to the git terminal and simply type, "**deactivate**". <br>
+10. When done reviewing, return to the git terminal and simply type, "**deactivate**". <br>
 #### For Linux/Mac:
 1. Locate and launch the Bash terminal by searching for it in your desktop menu.
 2. In the terminal type, "**python3 -m venv .venv**"
 3. Activate the virtual environment by typing, "**source .venv/bin/activate**"
 4. You should now see **(.venv)** after your previous command.
+5. In the terminal type: <br> "**pip install -r requirements.txt**"
-5. You can now run the project worry free!
+6. You can now run the project worry free!
-6. When done reviewing, return to the terminal and simply type, "**deactivate**". <br>
+7. When done reviewing, return to the terminal and simply type, "**deactivate**". <br>
 #### Notable Features
 * This README for starters!
 * I read in two csv files using pandas.